Bias Mitigation in Matched Observational Studies with Continuous Treatments: Calipered Non-Bipartite Matching and Bias-Corrected Estimation and Inference: Introduction

-Matching is a commonly used design-based causal inference framework in observational studies for both binary treatments (also known as bipartite matching) and continuous treatments (also known as non-bipartite matching) (\citealp{cochran1973controlling, rubin1979using, rosenbaum2002observational, lu2001matching, baiocchi2010building, zhang2023social}).
-It aims to mimic a randomized experiment by matching individuals with different treatment values but with the same or similar covariate values.
-When matching is exact (i.e., the covariates are exactly matched within matched pairs), the treatments are as-if randomly assigned within each matched pair, and classic randomization-based estimation and inference can be directly applied.
-For example, the classic Neyman (difference-in-means) estimator is unbiased for estimating the sample average treatment effect (SATE) under exact matching, and a valid confidence interval for the SATE can be constructed based on the Neyman variance estimator (\citealp{rosenbaum2002observational, baiocchi2010building}).
+Matching is a widely used causal inference framework in observational studies for both binary treatments, where it is known as \textit{bipartite matching}, and continuous treatments, where it is referred to as \textit{non-bipartite matching} \citep{rubin1979using, rosenbaum2002observational, lu2001matching, baiocchi2010building, zubizarreta2013stronger, yang2014dissonant, greevy2023optimal, zhang2023statistical, zhang2024sensitivity}.
+It aims to mimic a randomized experiment by pairing individuals with different treatment values but same or similar covariates.
+Under exact matching, where covariates are exactly matched within pairs, treatments are as-if randomly assigned within each pair, allowing direct application of conventional randomization-based inference.
+For example, the conventional Neyman (difference-in-means) estimator is an unbiased estimator of the sample average treatment effect (SATE) under exact matching, and an asymptotically valid confidence interval for the SATE can be constructed using the Neyman-type variance estimator \citep{rosenbaum2002observational, baiocchi2010building}.

-However, matching is typically inexact in practice, especially when continuous and/or many covariates exist.
-Previously studies have routinely treated inexactly matched datasets as exactly matched ones and directly applied randomization-based estimation and inference as long as the matched datasets passed some covariate balance assessment, such as the standardized mean differences of all the covariates are less than 0.2 (\citealp{rosenbaum2020design}) or the matched dataset passed some covariate balance test (\citealp{branson2021randomization, chen2023testing, zhang2024sensitivity}).
-Recent studies note that even if matched datasets only have small difference-in-means across covariates, this discrepancy may still lead to severe bias in randomization-based treatment effect estimation and inference.
-In the binary treatment case, several recent studies have proposed various strategies to effectively reduce such estimation bias (\citealp{pimentel2024covariate, guo2022statistical, zhu2023bias}).
-However, in the continuous treatment case, to our knowledge, no existing work systematically investigates the inexact matching problem or proposes an effective method for reducing bias due to inexact matching.
+However, matching is often inexact in practice, especially when continuous covariates and/or many covariates are involved.
+Previous observational studies have routinely treated inexactly matched datasets as if they were exactly matched, applying randomization-based inference as long as covariate balance assessments were met \citep{rosenbaum2002observational, rosenbaum2020design, gagnon2019classification, branson2021randomization, chen2023testing, zhang2024sensitivity}.
+In the binary treatment case, recent studies have shown that ignoring inexact matching can introduce severe bias in downstream randomization-based inference and have proposed strategies to address this issue \citep{guo2023statistical, pimentel2024covariate, zhu2023bias}.
+However, to our knowledge, an effective strategy for mitigating bias due to inexact matching \textit{in the continuous treatment case} remains largely unexplored.